-Warren Buffett to open Geico service center in Lenexa, creating 500 jobs, sources say
+Warren Buffett to open GEICO service center in Lenexa, creating 500 jobs, sources say

-LENEXA, Kan. — A major announcement for Johnson County is expected Tuesday, and it will come with hundreds of new jobs.
+LENEXA, Kan. — Warren Buffett is bringing what he calls his favorite company to the metro.

-Sources tell FOX4 a new Geico Insurance service center will open in Lenexa.
-It’s expected to result in the creation of about 500 new jobs over five years.
+A new GEICO Insurance service center will open in Lenexa.
+It’s expected to create about 500 new jobs over five years, bringing a major boost to the economy.

-Business icon Warren Buffett will be on hand for Tuesday’s announcement.
-His Berkshire Hathaway conglomerate owns Geico.
+Business icon Warren Buffett was on hand for Tuesday’s announcement.
+His Berkshire Hathaway conglomerate owns GEICO.

 The insurer doesn’t appear to be wasting any time.
 It plans to start hiring for those positions immediately with the service center set to open in August.